 A BIT ABOUT ME

 I began a serious (if you can call fantasy ‘serious’) writing career in 2010.
 The Secret of Avonoa, my first published novel was released in 2014.
-The Shadow of Avonoa, book two in the Avonoa series was released in 2015, The Heart of Avonoa, book three, was released in 2017, and The Traitor of Avonoa, book four, in 2019.
-I am currently working on wrapping up the series with book five, The Krusible of Avonoa, book five, in 2021, People of the Storm in 2022 and People of the Storm 2 is now available on Amazon.
+The Shadow of Avonoa, book two in the Avonoa series was released in 2015, The Heart of Avonoa, book three, was released in 2017, The Traitor of Avonoa, book four, in 2019, The Krusible of Avonoa, book five, in 2021, People of the Storm in 2022 and People of the Storm 2 is now available on Amazon.

 A LITTLE MORE IN DEPTH

 My love of writing started with a perceptive English teacher in high school.
 I wrote a short story for an assignment in her class (if I ever find it, I'll try to post it here!) and she loved it so much she told me I just HAD to join her creative writing class.
 Unfortunately, I was busy doing so many other things (band, dance, karate, working full-time as a CNA, just to name a few) that I couldn't fit it into my schedule.
 But I never forgot her encouragement!